neondatabase/website/content/docs/manage/roles.md

 ## Manage roles with SQL

 You can create and manage roles in Neon using SQL in the same way that you would with any stand-alone PostgreSQL instance.
 Roles created using SQL do not have the same privileges as roles created using the Neon Console, CLI, or API.
 Roles created from those interfaces are automatically granted membership in the [neon_superuser](#the-neon_superuser-role) role, which gives these roles  administrator-level capabilities in Neon.
-Roles created using SQL are only granted prvileges associated with any newly created POstgreSQL role.
+Roles created using SQL are only granted prvileges associated with any newly created PostgreSQL role.

 To create a role, you can issue a `CREATE ROLE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 For example: